1972 United States presidential election in Maryland

 The 1972 United States presidential election in Maryland was held on November 7, 1972, as part of the 1972 United States presidential election.
 Both the Democratic and Republican (Sargent Shriver and Spiro Agnew, respectively) Vice Presidential nominees were from Maryland.

 Maryland was won by incumbent President Richard Nixon of California and Vice President Spiro Agnew (a Maryland native), winning 61.26% of the vote to George McGovern and Shriver's 37.36%.
-Nixon won every county-equivalent in the state except Baltimore City.
-He won over 77% of the vote in Carroll County, and over 70% in 9 counties overall.
-This is the last time Prince George's County has voted Republican in a presidential election, and the last of only 7 occasions since the emergence of the Republican Party that Maryland has voted more Republican than the nation as a whole.
-As of 2020, this remains the strongest performance by a Republican in Maryland.
-This also marks the last time the Democratic candidate was held to under 60% of the vote in Baltimore City, as it would vote for that party in increasingly large margins since this election.
+Nixon won every county in the state, only losing independent Baltimore City.
+He won over 77% of the vote in Carroll County, and over 70% in another eight counties.
+As of the 2024 presidential election, this is the last time Prince George's County has voted Republican in a presidential election, the strongest performance by a Republican in Maryland, and the last time the Democratic candidate was held to under 60% of the vote in Baltimore City.
+This was also the last of only 7 occasions since the emergence of the Republican Party that Maryland has voted more Republican than the nation as a whole.

+A voting machine in the town of Saint Michaels malfunctioned on election day, causing only 14 of the 435 ballots cast on it to be properly recorded.
+Circuit Judge Harry Clark barred the Talbot County Board of Election Supervisors from certifying the county's results until a revote was held at the affected polling location, which occurred on November 15.

-Of his three presidential campaigns, this is the only time in which Nixon carried the home state of his running mate.
-Nixon failed to carry Maryland in 1968 and in 1960 did not carry Massachusetts, the home state of his then running mate Henry Cabot Lodge Jr.
+Of his three presidential campaigns, this was the only time Nixon carried the home state of his running mate.
+Nixon had lost Maryland in 1968 and had also failed to win Henry Cabot Lodge Jr.'s home state of Massachusetts in 1960.